dreamz0r/AIPlus/README.md

 - DayZ Expansion AI
 - DayZ Expansion BaseBuilding

-AI Plus is not server-side only.
-Clients must load it too because the mod defines the custom `AIPlusRewardChest` item used by POI mission rewards.

 ## Install Notes

 This version uses the AI Plus config and class names.
 Server owners should delete configs from previous versions before updating.